VerburgtJimmy/pr-creator/README.md

 # pr-creator
-Creates front and back-end project with one command
+A simple cli to create a project environment within one command